 The Contractor shall include in the BOP (C.3.8.1.5) a plan to deter and remediate vandalism (e.g. breaking windows, arson, graffiti, egging, and other destructive acts).
+This may include pressure washing and chemical cleaning.

 The Contractor shall perform Maintenance on all building equipment and systems to keep the Facility functioning per the design intent including all supplies and services needed for maintenance and operation of the Building(s) as described herein.
 The Contractor shall perform scheduled and unscheduled maintenance and repairs, as necessary, twenty-four (24) hours a day, three hundred sixty-five (365) days a year (366 in leap year), including emergency service calls.